 If you have a family of four or more, limits on the number of guests cardholders can bring into the lounge are also an issue.
 Previously, you could bring in your spouse and children, but now you are restricted to two guests.
 I added my wife as an authorized user to get over this hurdle for my family.

-Alternatives to the American Express Platinum Card
+Alternatives to the Amex Platinum

-When deciding between these two credit card options, review their transfer partners to pick the program with the most attractive airlines and hotels and look closely at their perks.
+So, which of these awesome cards should you get?
+Before deciding between these two credit card options, review their transfer partners to pick the program with the most attractive airlines and hotels and look closely at their perks.

-American Express Platinum Card Review: Wrapping Up
+Amex Platinum Review: Wrapping Up

-Although there is an annual fee of $550, the net cost of the credit card is only $50 when you maximize the annual credits available to you.
-When you factor in additional benefits like Marriott and Hilton Gold status and Fine Hotels & Resorts perks, the Amex Platinum Card can be a must-have for today’s travelers.
+Although there is an annual fee of $695, if you’re a frequent traveler, the card is likely worth it if you maximize the annual credits and Amex Platinum benefits available to you.
+When you factor in additional benefits like Marriott and Hilton Gold status (enrollment required) and Fine Hotels & Resorts perks, the Amex Platinum can be a great card for today’s travelers.

 Amex Platinum Card Review

-American Express Platinum Card Review
+Amex Platinum Card Review Summary

-On the flip side, the card does come with a hefty $550 annual fee.
-Although that may be enough to turn off some users, the annual credits, benefits, and points more than make up for the cost of carrying the card.
+On the flip side, the card does come with an extremely hefty $695 annual fee.
+Although that may be enough to turn off some users, the annual credits, benefits, and points can be enough to make up for the cost of carrying the card.

-All things considered, we think the Amex Platinum Card deserves a spot in every frequent travelers wallet.
+All things considered, we think the Amex Platinum deserves a spot in every frequent travelers wallet.
 Learn how to apply here.